ronste/xmlworkflow/Readme.md

 ---

-This repo contains a container image assembling different open source tools and a range of open source template files into a flexible framework that allows to define conversion toolchains.
-Currently it provides `docx -> (Jats) XML -> html -> pdf` and `docx -> (Jats) XML -> pdf` toolchains for single-source Jats-XML publishing.
+This repo contains a container image assembling different open source tools and a range of open source template files into a flexible framework for single source Jats/Bits XML publishing.
+The framework allows to define custom conversion toolchains that combine different conversion tools into an automized conversion workflow.
+Currently it provides a `docx -> (Jats) XML -> html -> pdf` toolchain by default.

 ***NOTE: This repo is under development.***
 This repo is intended as a proof-of-concept tool.
 In particular the templates require significant revision and improvement.
 I don't play around with Latex.
 So don't count on any developments of the pandoc-pdf Latex template.
 Documantation is incomplete.